PHX-Devs/bento-reloaded/README.md

     * in our case `*/1 * * * * cd /var/www/modules/crons/carbs && /bin/python3 /var/www/modules/crons/carbs/carbs.py >> /var/log/carbs/carbs.log`
 4. add a line to `/provision/crons.sh`
     * `crons+=(carbs)`

+### Note on db versioning/migrations
+Bento does not solve for db versioning at the moment.
+But it does include migra, a db diff tool.
+That's a good start toward a sane db "non-versioning" scheme.
+Read up on it here: https://djrobstep.com/docs/migra/quickstart

+## Other Deets

 ### Architecture